 The A12 Bionic Difference

-This kind of Suica, “iOS loves me, iOS loves me not” version by version game is a consequence of Apple requiring iOS to operate Suica on pre-A12 Bionic devices. iPhone XS users are not having Suica problems with iOS 12 thanks to the new A12 Bionic architecture and Secure Enclave that powers Express Cards with power reserve.
+The great news is that A12 Bionic does away with this iOS Suica version by version, “iOS loves me, iOS loves me not” game. iPhone XR/XS have supercharged NFC thanks to the new A12 Bionic architecture and Secure Enclave that powers Express Cards with power reserve.
 Here is what we know so far:

-- Apple Pay Suica Express cards with power reserve can do transit, recharge and purchase.
+- Apple Pay Suica Express cards with power reserve do transit, recharge and purchase without iOS running.

 - The iOS Security Guide for iOS 12 shows the A12 Secure Enclave and Secure Element layer residing in the kernel/firmware layer that does not need iOS to be running, it also says “the NFC controller performs express card transactions under the same conditions as when iOS is running.”